SaucySoliton/propeller-usb-host/README.md

 Propeller USB Host
 ------------------

-This is a bit-banging USB host controller (full-speed mode) for the Parallax Propeller microcontroller.
+This is a bit-banging USB host controller for the Parallax Propeller microcontroller.
+It uses the standard 80 MHz clock.
+Both full-speed and low-speed devices are supported.

+Detailed information about this code is available in usb-fs-host.spin.

 See this blog post for more: